-Although this book is geared to methods for evaluating and correcting an overall image, it also covers how we see color, color temperature, contrast, chroma, dealing with under and overexposure and color correction vs. color grading.
+Although this book is geared toward methods for evaluating and correcting an overall image, it also covers how we see color, color temperature, contrast, chroma, dealing with under and overexposure, and color correction vs. color grading.
 The accompanying DVD contains footage, as well as cross-platform exercises and project files for readers to experiment with.
 It is a very thorough book covering the terminology and concepts of color and image.

 Author and Publisher: Christopher Doyle, Gingko Press 2005

 A collection of works and images by cinematographer Christopher Doyle from textures, colors, and the complicities of the 2002 film Hero, for which he was awarded Best Cinematography by the New York and Chicago Film Critics Circles, the National Society of Film Critics and at the Hong Kong Film Awards.

 Title: If It’s Purple, Someone’s Gonna Die: The Power of Color in Visual Storytelling

 Author and Publisher: Patti Bellantoni, Focal Press 2005

 From the publisher: A solid look at color theory in a wide range of movies.
 This enlightening book guides filmmakers toward making the right color selections for their films and helps movie buffs understand why they feel the way they do while watching movies that incorporate certain colors.

 Title: Making Pictures: A Century of European Cinematography